Integrations

 - Clinics about to be acquired by a corporate group.
 The acquirer will likely standardise on their own integrations.

-How we approach EzyVet integration work
+How we typically work on EzyVet

 More reading